Adverse Reaction to Drugs

 - Sharing information, skills and clinical experience at regular practice meetings

 Equality & Diversity Statement

-The staff at Redhead Orthodontics are fully committed in providing equality in all of our services and our equal opportunities policy has been developed to ensure this.
+The staff at Redhead Orthodontics are fully committed to providing equality in all of our services, and our equal opportunities policy has been developed to ensure this.
 We continue to monitor and apply our equal opportunities policy to ensure it meets and reflects our diverse patient base.

 We ensure that these same standards will be received by all those employed by Redhead Orthodontics.

 - Is suitable for its purpose

 - Is used correctly and safely

 - is validated, tested and inspected as required